karashiiro/kpaste/scripts/README.md

 pnpm publish-lexicon --handle alice.bsky.social --password my-app-password
 ```

-This will publish the lexicon schema to Alice's repository, making it discoverable by other AT Protocol applications.
+This will publish the lexicon schema to `alice.bsky.social`'s repository, making it discoverable by the application.